 At the time, though, I remember occasionally wanting that bus to break down.
-I would’ve been A-OK if the ants had stopped marching for a few minutes.
 It’s hard in those early years when the things you love—activities, music, food—are so different from what your little ones enjoy.
-But take it from a mom who just cried during “If You’re Happy and You Know It,” these 25 things to do with little kids are moments to cherish while you can.
+But take it from a mom who just cried over an old playlist, these 25 things to do with little kids are moments to cherish while you can.

 1. Pushing her on the swings and listening to her squeal